How the Service works

 - traffic offences.

-The following people may have access to an applicant’s personal information and police check result:
+The following people may have access to an applicant’s personal information and check result:

-- authorised police staff involved in the police check assessment process
+- authorised police staff involved in the check assessment process

-- authorised ACIC staff to support accredited bodies and police agencies when processing the police check
+- authorised ACIC staff to support accredited bodies and police agencies when processing the check

 - accredited body’s customer organisations (Legal Entity Customers)